-One of these scientists focused her efforts on a vital component of the marine ecosystem that the lay person only tends to hear about in a negative light: algae.
+One scientist focused on a vital component of the marine ecosystem typically discussed in a negative light: algae.

 Speaking before the participants of the 21st Lopez-Jaena Community Journalism Workshop at the UP Visayas campus, Dr. Leni Yap-Dejeto from the Tacloban campus shared her findings on phytoplankton and fish abundance in San Pedro Bay in Leyte.
-Sitting at the base of the food pyramid, phytoplankton are single-celled algae that function as primary producers in the marine ecosystem.
+Sitting at the base of the food pyramid, phytoplankton are single-celled algae functioning as the marine ecosystem’s primary producers.

 With the aid of local fishermen, Dr. Yap-Dejeto obtained samples from three stations along the outer sections of the bay from 2013 to 2014.
-She and her team found evidence that strongly suggests a positive relationship between the quantity of phytoplanktons in a specific location and the number of fish caught in that particular area.
+They found a correlation between the phytoplankton in a specific area and the number of fish caught there.

 The team also found that in the months with more rain, there was an abundance of phytoplankton.
 Months with reduced rainfall, on the other hand, meant smaller populations of such types of algae.

-According to the team, these findings may pave the way for advancements in fishing, recreation, and mariculture, as well as in predicting incoming algal bloom surges.
+The team believes these findings may lead to advancements in fishing, recreation, and mariculture, particularly in predicting algal bloom surges.
 For Dr. Yap-Dejeto, this could also be a breath of fresh air, as far as public perception of algae is concerned.

 “Kasi usually, ang nirereport talaga, kapag may [red tide] death.
 ‘Di ba pwede na mag-report ng good news, na, ‘Oy, may bagong solusyon tayo, like this, na etong pinaplano, magandang plano to, sana mangyari’?” (“Usually, they only report red tide-related deaths.
 Can’t they report good news, like, ‘Hey, we have a new solution, a good plan that hopefully comes to fruition’?”)